javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

 You're now reading a *tutorial*.
 It aims to help you gradually learn the language.
 Once you're familiar with the basics, you'll need other resources, so here's a brief list.

-If you're just getting to know JavaScript, you can skip forward, as you don't (yet) need them now.
-But you will need them later.
+If you're new to JavaScript, then you don't (yet) need them now.
+But you will need them later, so make a bookmark.

 ## Specification

-- [The ECMA-262 specification](https://www.ecma-international.org/publications/standards/Ecma-262.htm) is a formal definition of the language.
+[The ECMA-262 specification](https://www.ecma-international.org/publications/standards/Ecma-262.htm) is a formal definition of the language.

 It contains the most in-depth, detailed and formalized information about JavaScript!
 If you ever need the ultimately trustworthy source of information, the specification is the right place.
 However, its highly formal writing style makes it difficult to read.
 So it's not for everyday use.